s2t2/gspread-models-py/README.md

 For the example above, create a sheet called "books", and specify an initial row of column headers: "id", "title", "author", "year", and "created_at".

-In addition to the sheet-specific attributes ("title", "author", and "year"), the base model will manage a unique identifier ("id") as well as a timestamp ("created_at").
+> NOTE: In addition to the sheet-specific attributes ("title", "author", and "year"), the base model will manage metadata columns, including a unique identifier ("id") as well as a timestamp ("created_at").